Johannes Steen: Career

 Steen was mayor of Stavanger (1872–1883) and (1885–1890).
 In 1859 he was first elected member of the Storting for Tromsø.
 In 1868, Steen was elected to the Storting for Stavanger.
 From 1871, the Storting became increasingly marked by political debate and struggle between liberal and conservative forces.
 Steen first served as the President of the lower house (Odelstinget) 1871–1873 and 1877–1881.
 He served as Prime Minister of Norway for two terms.
 Steen first became Prime Minister from 6 March 1891 – 2 May 1893.
 In 1894, Steen was re-elected to the Storting from Trondheim.
 Steen became Prime Minister again from 17 February 1898 – 21 April 1902.

 Steen's final administration was responsible for the 1902 Land Sales Act, which limited the buying or leasing of state-owned land to fluent Norwegian speakers, barring the Saami people from the purchase of their traditional hunting and grazing grounds.

 In 1884 he was a co-founder of the Norwegian Association for Women's Rights.

 Personal life

 He was married in 1849 to Elise Henriette Stoltenberg (1826–1896).
 He was made a Knight in the Order of St Olav in 1887.
-He died in 1906 at Voss in Hordaland and was buried at Vår Frelsers gravlund in Kristiania.
+He died in 1906 in Voss Municipality in Søndre Bergenhus county and was buried at Vår Frelsers gravlund in Kristiania.